Officers 'did what they could' in Texas killings: chief - Journal du Cameroun

 Two officers “did what they could” when a teenager opened fire and killed 10 inside a Texas school, their chief said Saturday, tight-lipped about a probe into the latest US mass shooting.

-Friday’s massacre in the rural community of Santa Fe wounded 13 more, including one of the school’s policemen who is in critical condition.
+Friday’s massacre in the rural community of Santa Fe wounded 13 more, including a school police officer who is in critical condition.

 Dimitrios Pagourtzis, a 17-year-old student at the same Santa Fe High School, is being held on two charges: aggravated assault to a public servant and capital murder, which means he could face the death penalty.